-As part of improving the quality and effectiveness of The Charles Dickens Careers Education and Guidance for our students, Mrs Lawson(Deputy Head Teacher) and Mr Whittaker (Lead teacher for Careers Education, Information and Guidance) and Mr Weller (Lead teacher for Gifted and Talented students) are working with governors, heads of year, teaching staff, students, parents, external agencies, further education institutions and businesses so that The Charles Dickens School continues to ensure that our students receive excellent Careers Education, Information, Advice and Guidance (CEIAG).
+As part of improving the quality and effectiveness of The Charles Dickens Careers Education and Guidance for our students, Mrs Lawson(Deputy Head Teacher) and Mrs Read (Lead teacher for Careers Education, Information and Guidance) and Mr Weller (Lead teacher for Gifted and Talented students) are working with governors, heads of year, teaching staff, students, parents, external agencies, further education institutions and businesses so that The Charles Dickens School continues to ensure that our students receive excellent Careers Education, Information, Advice and Guidance (CEIAG).

 The Charles Dickens School is working to achieve the 8 Gatsby Careers Benchmarks, which reflect international best practice, to improve careers provision.
 As a school, we will be ensuring that all 8 Gatsby Benchmarks are implemented by September 2020.

 The school has used Compass, an online self-evaluation tool, to assess how careers support compares against the Gatsby Benchmarks and the national average.
 We have baselined ourselves using this tool to improve our careers programme based on these results, and track the school’s progress against the Benchmarks over time.
 A tracker planning tool will be used to help record activities clearly and easily, and will identify how the school is meeting the Benchmark scores.
+This is the key tool that we use to measure the impact of our Careers work across the school and is reviewed every six months to ensure that progress is being made and impacting the development of all of our students.

 The Charles Dickens School is working with The Education Business Partnership (EBP) which will provide external support to the school.
 The aim will be for every student from Year 7 -11 to have at least one meaningful encounter each year with employers and that these encounters will inspire pupils and allow them to learn about what work is like, or what it takes to be successful in the workforce.
 In addition to this, the schools aim is for all or the majority of pupils to have encounters with further or higher education establishment.
 Students will have encounters with these organisations whilst in school (in addition to the access we provide to apprenticeships and universities).